-I’m still getting frequent questions on how to do a Backdoor Roth IRA.
-So I thought I’d put together a basic step-by-step tutorial people can refer to when they do this.
-Before I get into it, realize that if you are a low earner you can just contribute DIRECTLY to a Roth IRA and skip this Backdoor Roth IRA process.
-Low earner is defined as a Modified Adjusted Gross Income under a phaseout range in 2020 of $124,000-139,000 ($196,000-206,000 married) and in 2021 of $125,000-140,000 ($198,000-208,000 married).
-Some docs like residents or even attendings in the lower paying specialties who are married to a non-earner can just contribute to a Roth IRA directly.
+I continue to receive regular inquiries about how to set up a Backdoor Roth IRA.
+As a result, I decided to create a basic step-by-step instructional that people can refer to when performing this task.
+Before I begin, keep in mind that you can donate DIRECTLY to a Roth IRA if you are a low-income earner and bypass this Backdoor Roth IRA method.
+A low earner is defined as someone with a Modified Adjusted Gross Income of $124,000-139,000 ($196,000-206,000 married) in 2020 and $125,000-140,000 ($198,000-208,000 married) in 2021.
+Certain physicians, including residents or attendings in lower-paying specialties who are married to a non-earner, can contribute directly to a Roth IRA.

-Note also that a Backdoor Roth IRA is primarily a two-step process, an IRA contribution and a Roth conversion.
-If you understand the rules of both of these steps, putting them together is no problem.
+Additionally, a Backdoor Roth IRA is a two-step process that begins with an IRA contribution and ends with a Roth conversion.
+If you understand the rules for both of these procedures, combining them should be straightforward.

-Married physicians should be using a personal and spousal Roth IRA, and will usually need to fund both indirectly (i.e. through the back door).
-Not only does this provide an additional $6,000 each ($7,000 each if you and your spouse are over 50) of tax-protected and (in most states) asset-protected space for both 2020 and 2021, but it allows for more tax diversification in retirement.
-That allows you to determine your own tax rate as a retiree by deciding how much to take from tax-deferred accounts and how much from Roth accounts.
-Remember that IRA stands for INDIVIDUAL Retirement Arrangement.
-So even if the pro-rata rule (discussed below) keeps you from doing the Backdoor Roth IRA, it doesn’t necessarily keep your spouse from doing so.
-Each spouse reports their Backdoor Roth IRA on their own separate 8606, so my tax returns always include two form 8606s.
+Married physicians should contribute to both their personal and spousal Roth IRAs and will typically have to fund both indirectly (i.e., through the back door).
+Not only does this provide an additional $6,000 in tax-protected and (in most states) asset-protected space for 2020 and 2021, but it also allows for increased tax diversification in retirement.
+This enables retirees to select their tax rate by determining how much money to withdraw from tax-deferred funds and how much money to withdraw from Roth funds.
+Bear in mind that IRA stands for INDIVIDUAL RETIRED ACCOUNT.
+Therefore, even if the pro-rata rule (described below) prevents you from participating in the Backdoor Roth IRA, it does not necessarily prevent your spouse from participating.
+Each spouse declares their Backdoor Roth IRA on a different 8606, which means that my tax returns always contain two 8606s.

-5 Steps to Making the Backdoor Roth IRA Contribution Step 1 Contribute to Your Traditional IRA
+Step 1 Contribute to Your Traditional IRA in 5 Easy Steps

-Make a $6,000 ($7,000 if over 50) non-deductible traditional IRA contribution for yourself, and one for your spouse.
-You can use the same traditional IRA accounts every year—they just spend most of the time with $0 in it.
-Most fund companies, including Vanguard, don’t close the account just because there is nothing in it.
-I do this every January 2nd.
-Leave it in cash (i.e. a money market fund or settlement fund) while it is in the traditional IRA to keep the math simple.
-You don’t want any losses or much of a gain between the contribution and conversion step.
+Contribute $6,000 ($7,000 if over 50) to a non-deductible conventional IRA for yourself and your spouse.
+You can continue to use the same traditional IRA accounts year after year—they spend most of their time with no money in them.
+Most fund companies, including Vanguard, do not cancel an account simply because it is empty.
+This is something I do every January 2nd.
+To make the calculations simple, keep it in cash (i.e., a money market or settlement fund) while in the traditional IRA.
+Between the contribution and conversion steps, you do not want any losses or significant gains.

 Step 2 Convert the Traditional IRA to a Roth IRA